wagerfield/vue-fela/readme.md

 </template>

 <script>
-import { mapRules } from 'vue-fela-plugin'
+import { mapRules } from 'vue-fela'

 const rules = {
   // We can use object destructuring on the rule props